ov-integrations/module-template/documents/README.md

-This directory can be used to store images/documents and access them in the readme files using the relative path:
+This directory can be used to store images or documents and access them in the readme files using the relative path:

 `![image](documents/{filename}.png)`